1999 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The price evolution of this silver proof over twenty-plus years in the auction market vividly reflects the graded coin market’s journey from mania to rationality.
+The price evolution of this silver proof over twenty-plus years in the auction market vividly reflects the graded coin market’s journey from early enthusiasm to rational pricing.

 Current market data clearly shows how popular the 1999-S Silver DCAM really is among collectors.